OpenBankProject/API-Tester/README.md

 exit
 ```

+There is also an example using sqlite, see 'configure settings'.

 ## Configure settings

 Create and edit `apitester/apitester/local_settings.py`:

+### Postgres Example

 ```python
 # Used internally by Django, can be anything of your choice